 What Parents Prefer

-You’ll usually weigh portability and quick folds—how easy it is to lift, stow and keep your stride—against ride quality and control.
+You’ll usually weigh portability and quick folds, meaning how easy it is to lift, stow and keep moving, against ride quality and control.
 That’s why parents lean toward the Ingenuity 3Dmini or Kolcraft Cloud for airports and errands because of their light weight, compact folds and roomy canopies, while the Baby Trend Jogger gets chosen when suspension, larger wheels and an ergonomic grip matter for longer runs or rougher terrain.

 Wrapping Up